MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/compose-page.md

 4. Select **Components** ![components icon](media/components-icon.png "Components icon") from the toolbelt on the left side of the screen.

-5. Under Section layout, select the section type to be inserted.
+5. Under **Section layout**, select the section type to be inserted.

 6. In the properties on the right side of the screen, select the following information: